-The panel name must follow the standard naming convention described in "Rules for Variable Names" on page 205.
+The panel name must follow the naming convention described in "Rules for Variable Names" on page 205.

 Note: During conversion when the PREP option is active, the conversion utility uses a temporary PDS to store ISPF source format panels.
-The file name for interactive use is:

-'tsoprefix.TEMPDTLW.DTLPANnn', where nn is the screen number.

-Or, if the TSO NOPREFIX profile option is in effect, the file name is:

-'tsouserid.TEMPDTLW.DTLPANnn', where nn is the screen number.
+The file name for interactive use is: tsoprefix.TEMPDTLW.DTLPANnn, or, if the TSO NOPREFIX profile option is in effect, the file name is: tsouserid.TEMPDTLW.DTLPANnn. nn is the screen number.

-For batch, the file name is:

-'tsoprefix.TEMPDTLW.DTLBATCH.Ttttttt.Rnnnnn'

-Or, if the TSO NOPREFIX profile option is in effect, the file name is: 'tsouserid.TEMPDTLW.DTLBATCH.Ttttttt.Rnnnnn'
+For batch, the file name is: tsoprefix.TEMPDTLW.DTLBATCH.Ttttttt.Rnnnnn, or, if the TSO NOPREFIX profile option is in effect, the file name is: tsouserid.TEMPDTLW.DTLBATCH.Ttttttt.Rnnnnn.